-In the event of an emergency situation during which a parent chooses to remove his/her child from school, or one that requires students to go will care for each student until a parent arrives or until it is safe to transport the student home using district school transporta child will be left alone.
+In the event of an AN. emergency situation during which a parent chooses to remove his/her child from school, or one that requires students to go ome, your school district will care for each student until a parent arrives or ntil it is safe to transport the student home using district school transportation.
+Be assured that no child will be left alone.

-In a situational student release, school officials ne that stude and staff members need to evacuate a building temporarily but DO NOT need to close school or dismiss students.
-Parents who elect to nove students during the time of an evacuation will need to report to a ID to sign out students.
-Emergency contacts lease by parents may also remove specific students to ID.
+In a situational student release, school officials he that studer and staff members need to evacuate a building nporarily but DO NOT need to close school or dismiss students Parents who elect to remove students during the time of an evacuation will need to report to a designated area with photo ID to sign out students.
+Emergency contacts designated for student re-lease by parents may also remove specific students from school with a pho-to ID.
 For safety reasons, no other individuals are permitted to take students from a school.

-Reunification ocofficials determine that stu-dents and staff members need to evacuate a building, close school, and dismiss students.
+A Your district personnel are trained using the Traumatic Event Crisis Intervention Plan.
+TECIP is a schoolbased framework designed to meet the emotional need to evacuate a building, close school, and dismiss students.
 The closing of school may require that the students be relocated to a secondary location.
 If students are relocated to an off-campus reunification site, a "gated reunification system" will be in place.
 Parents of emergency contacts will be required to pick up students either on campus or from the econdary reunification location.

-In the event or and evacuation to another location, Parents of students in the affected building will receive a phone call with detailed information.
+Reunification ocofficials determine that students and staff members er location, Parents of students in the affected building will receive a phone call with detailed , information.
 Evacuation locations are not made public in advance so as not to jeopardize the efficiency or safety of the plan.